 The Joint Committee on Climate Action has been holding hearings with officials from the Minister's Department and other Departments over the last few weeks.
 It is hard to believe that we are talking about the same global climate crisis.
 The subtext from the Departments is one of "business as usual".
 No big changes are being put on the agenda.
 Details and figures are missing.
 David Attenborough warned us, including the Minister, that humanity faces the greatest threat it has faced in thousands of years.
-If we do not take action, the collapse of our civilisations and the extinction of much of our natural world is on the horizon.
+If we do not take action, the collapse of our civilisations and the extinction of much of our natural world are on the horizon.
 That includes us.

 That is the message the Government is failing to hear.
 I do not care that seven Ministers were here.
 Overall, this Government is failing to hear the cry of nations on the plight of climate change.
 At our committee, the Department of Public Expenditure and Reform acknowledged that the national development plan was adopted without assessing its impact on the climate.
 Project Ireland 2040 has no climate consideration added whatsoever.
 We have a project that has not taken cognisance of the plight and impact of climate change.
 The Secretary General of the Department of Finance told us that no one had asked him to design a €100 carbon tax.
 This was six months after the citizens of the Citizens' Assembly expressed its willingness to pay increased carbon tax.